Aussies say James Cook's ship was found, US says not so fast

 “What we see on the shipwreck site under study is consistent with what might be expected of the Endeavour, but there has been no indisputable data found to prove the site is that iconic vessel, and there are many unanswered questions that could overturn such an identification,” Abbass wrote.
 “When the study is done, RIMAP will post the legitimate report.”

-In a subsequent interview with the Australian Broadcasting Corporation, Sumption said he thought his group's contract with RIMAP had ended in November but he couldn't comment for certain.
+In a subsequent interview with the Australian Broadcasting Corporation, Kieran Hosty, the Australian museum's manager of maritime archeology, said he thought his group's contract with RIMAP had ended in November but he couldn't comment for certain.
 He gave further details that he said had convinced them it was the Endeavour, including the size of the timbers, that it was European-built, and the scuttling holes in the keel.

-“So it tick all those boxes,” Sumption told the ABC.
+“So it tick all those boxes,” Hosty told the ABC.
 “So, we are very open to conversations with Dr. Abbass if she disagrees with our findings, their findings.”

 Sumption had earlier said that the ship’s significant role in exploration, astronomy and science made it important not only to Australia, but also to New Zealand, Britain and the U.S.